Where Are They Now? What Are They Doing?

 Kim (Annick) Mitchell '93 went on to a career in advertising at N.W.
 Ayer & Partners, NY where she works on accounts from Thermasilk Shampoo to Folgers Coffee.
 She claims her English major serves her well in both the written and oral communication her clients demand daily.
 She also enjoys leading pro bono accounts, such as Dress for Success, which provides business suits for needy women seeking professional employment.
 Mitchell took her family to visit Hatch Hall, the dormitory where she stayed while studying with the Abbey Theatre program and was surprised to find the BC 2000 class there.

 Jim Cody '83 has been teaching English at Brookdale Community College in Lincroft, NJ since 1995.
 He started his teaching career back in the early 90's as a high school teacher at Paterson Catholic and Columbia High School in Maplewood, NJ, preceded by a a stint working for a research firm after he graduated.
 Jim teaches Composition, World Literature I and II, American Literature II, and The Short Story.
 He also have recently designed the online version of my department's World Literature I and II courses.
 Recently, Jim was in touch with one of my favorite professors from my BC days, Professor John Mahoney, whose cd, Poetry of Faith, he got permission from him to use in his World Literature II online course.
-Jim is married with three children ages, 14, 13, and 8, and is an active in his community as a board of education member and little league coach.
+Jim is married with three children and is an active member in his community as a board of education member and little league coach.

 Janet DiLeo '83 After short stints in advertising, marketing, and retail, she landed rather accidentally in the field of Human Resources, where she has spent the last 20+ years.
 Besides being the person called upon to help write and edit company and employee publications, Janet worked on a variety of corporate projects where the skills she learned at BC have served her well.
 Along the way, she also earned an MBA from Clemson University.
 Janet is currently living in South Carolina and working part-time for an electronics manufacturing firm, managing their Affirmative Action programs and editing technical reports from the Quality department.